 Sophie sighed and glanced at the altar again.
 “We could find space…”

-But Anna quickly plonked herself in front of it, arms crossed, and a glare in her bright green eyes that said over my dead body.
+But Anna quickly plonked herself in front of it, arms crossed, and with a glare in her bright green eyes that said over my dead body.

-Well fantastic.
+Well, fantastic.
 And shooting Anna an evil look, Sophie cleared her throat and tried bargaining.
 “They’re… um… unique flowers, Mrs Buchard…”